-Indeed, it’s been a disappointing past two decades.
+It’s been a disappointing past two decades for economic growth.
 Between 1997 and 2000, we had four consecutive years with real GDP growth above 4%.
 Since then, we’ve had only three years—2004, 2005 and 2021—when growth reached 3%.
 Real GDP growth was dragged down by the Great Recession, with the economy shrinking 0.1% in 2008 and another 2.5% in 2009.
 Growth was dragged down again in 2020 by the coronavirus and the resulting economic fallout.
-But even without these three years, recent economic performance has been tepid.
-The upshot: Real GDP has grown at just 1.7% a year in the 20 years since year-end 2000, compared with a 3.4% annualized rate for the 10 years prior to that.
+But even without those three years, recent economic performance has been tepid.
+The upshot: Real GDP has grown at just 1.9% a year in the 22 years since year-end 2000, compared with a 3.4% annualized rate for the 10 years prior to that.

 A big question: Are there structural impediments that are restraining economic growth, and do those impediments mean we won’t regularly notch the 50-year average of 2.7% a year?

 Some experts have argued that income inequality is crimping economic growth.
 Low-income earners tend to save less of their income and spend more, so sluggish wage growth could mean slow economic growth.
 Others wonder whether the economy is being hurt by the aging population and the workforce’s slower growth.